DISASTER RESOURCES

 These organizations offer free small business one-on-one consultations on issues such as unemployment, SBA loans, options for small businesses moving forward and more:

-• Small Business Center Network - Most community colleges have Small Business Centers, including Buncombe’s office at A-B Tech.
-Check in to see when they reopen for business.
+Small Business Center Network - Most community colleges have Small Business Centers, including Buncombe’s office at A-B Tech, Durham Tech and Wake Tech.

 sbadvisors@edpnc.com.